 Can same-sex couples take out life insurance in Australia?

 Yes, same-sex couples can take out life insurance cover for each other.
-Although same-sex marriage has not yet been legalised in Australia, federal government reforms were introduced in 2008 to grant same-sex couples the same rights and privileges as unmarried opposite-sex couples in “de facto” relationships.
+Prior to the legalisation of same-sex marriage, federal government reforms were introduced in 2008 to grant same-sex couples the same rights and privileges as unmarried opposite-sex couples in “de facto” relationships.
 The definition of “child” was also broadened to include children born outside of marriage, adopted children, step-children and the child of a spouse, including a de facto spouse.

 These changes related to areas like superannuation, family law, taxation and social security, though they also affect the ability of same-sex couples to apply for life insurance.